Woohoo, you’re going on holiday to the Maldives! You’re going to have the best time ever.

 Tip #8 – Keep make-up to a minimum

-It’s very humid in the Maldives so there’s no point in caking your face in make-up.
-The moisture in the air and a lovely slick of sweat will wipe it off in no time.
+It’s very humid (and sweaty!) in the Maldives so there’s no point in caking your face in make-up.
 Mascara, blusher, eye brow pencil, a shine reducing powder or cream and lippy were all I wore.

 Tip #9 – Consider a lightweight speaker

 Some hotels provide docking stations but if yours doesn’t then pack a lightweight speaker.
 There’s nothing better than lazing by your own private pool while listening to your favourite tunes.
-I have the Inateck Marsbox wireless speaker – it’s great for travelling because it’s lightweight and has a 15 hour battery life.
+A great budget-friendly speaker for travel is the Anker Soundcore 2.
+It’s waterproof and has 24 hours battery life.

 Obviously, be mindful of your fellow guests.
 There would be nothing worse than being in a villa next to someone who had terrible must blaring all day and night.

 Tip #10 – Don’t forget the insect repellent